-Dr Philippa Tomczak is a Senior Research Fellow at the University of Nottingham School of Sociology and Social Policy.
-She now holds a Nottingham Research Fellowship.
-Between 2015 and 2018 she was a Leverhulme Trust Early Career Fellow (scheme success rate: 14%) and British Academy Rising Star at the University of Sheffield Centre for Criminological Research.
+Between 2015 and 2018 Philippa was a Leverhulme Trust Early Career Fellow (scheme success rate: 14%) and British Academy Rising Star at the University of Sheffield Centre for Criminological Research.
 She has a PhD in Criminology from the University of Manchester School of Law, and a BA, MA and MSc from the University of Oxford.
 She originally trained as a Geographer.
 She sits on the British Journal of Criminology and Howard Journal of Crime and Justice Editorial Boards.

-Philippa has published articles in leading journals including the British Journal of Criminology and Theoretical Criminology and her work has been cited by scholars based globally, including Australia, Canada, the USA, Finland and New Zealand.
-She has been invited to peer review articles for journals including: British Journal of Social Work; Theoretical Criminology, Criminology and Criminal Justice, Critical Criminology, Journal of Forensic Psychiatry and Psychology and International Review of Victimology.
+She has published articles in leading journals including the British Journal of Criminology and Theoretical Criminology and her work has been cited by scholars based globally, including Australia, Canada, the USA, Finland and New Zealand.
+She has been invited to peer review articles for journals including: British Journal of Social Work; Theoretical Criminology, Criminology and Criminal Justice, Journal of Forensic Psychiatry and Psychology and International Review of Victimology.
 During 2017 and 2018, Philippa organised a series of international conferences with high profile speakers, on topics including 'Death in Punishment', the 'Voluntary Sector in Criminal Justice' and 'Emerging Criminal Justice Voluntary Sector Scholarship'.
 Philippa was shortlisted for the Political Studies Association's Total Exposure programme in 2017 and pitched a programme: 'Suicides in prison: Should we care?' to media experts.

 Philippa has extensive experience of mentoring early career scholars and was commended as a University of Sheffield dedicated outstanding thesis mentor in November 2017.
 She has taught across undergraduate Criminology modules at the Universities of Sheffield and Manchester, having a range of lecturing and seminar-taking experience.
 She has examined a PhD thesis at the University of Portsmouth Institute of Criminal Justice Studies and supervised Masters' level dissertations.